wasmCloud/examples/adsb/README.md

 > This is an orginal wasmCloud example that dates back to the beginning and updated to work in a >.60 world.
 Read a lot about the project [here](https://github.com/wasmcloud/wasm-air).

+## Requirements
+The following will need to be installed on your computer for this project to build:
+- yarn
+- tinygo
+- go
+- goreleaser
+- cargo/rust
+- dump1090
+- wash

 ## Architecture

 ### dump1090 Provider